Raymond Blanc: Career

 In 2012 Blanc became the president of the Sustainable Restaurant Association, and the Culinary Director for Eurostar.
 In March 2013, Raymond Blanc made the news with Mayor of London Boris Johnson, to publicise a scheme to get young people into the food and hospitality industry.
 Blanc took on twenty-one apprentices across the Brasserie Blanc Restaurants.

 Blanc is one of the patrons of the Children's Food Festival, which was held on the Northmoor Trust Estate in south Oxfordshire in June 2009.
 In 2014 Blanc and Kate Humble presented Kew on a Plate, a 4-part television series demonstrating the garden growth and preparation of several vegetable dishes.

 During the fourth series of The Great British Bake Off, Blanc made personal attacks against the contestant Ruby Tandoh in online comments.
 He derided her for being thin which he claimed indicated she must not truly love baking or cooking.
-He also criticized her for crying, which he called “female tears” and portrayed her crying as an attempt to manipulate the judges.
-Tandoh defended herself with an article in The Guardian and reflected on the anger and misogyny in online commentary about the show and responded to Blanc’s comments directly.
-Blanc apologized for his comments, which became controversial.
-He described himself as a "grumpy Frenchman" to explain his behavior.
+He also criticised her for crying, which he called "female tears" and portrayed her crying as an attempt to manipulate the judges.
+Tandoh defended herself with an article in The Guardian and reflected on the anger and misogyny in online commentary about the show and responded to Blanc's comments directly.
+Blanc apologised for his comments, which became controversial.
+He described himself as a "grumpy Frenchman" to explain his behaviour.